 How will the Sugar product address GDPR requirements?

 Data Privacy has always been a strategic differentiator for SugarCRM, and GDPR is no different.
-We are excited to be planning for changes to the core Sugar product in order to further enable our customers to carry out their data privacy responsibilities as controllers.
+We are excited about the changes to the core Sugar product in order to further enable our customers to carry out their data privacy responsibilities as controllers.
 We believe we have an industry-leading solution.

 Below are some capabilities that may help controllers comply with GDPR.
 We reserve the right to make changes to the final product, and the solutions listed below are subject to change at our sole discretion.